Gorumara National Park—a Biodiversity Hotspot—Pristine Nature at Its Best in the Foothills of the Himalayas

 1. Animals, Fishes, and Turtles

-Located in the Malbazar subdivision of the Jalpaiguri district in West Bengal, this national park is primarily known for being the home to a considerably greater one-horned rhinoceros population.
+The park is primarily known for being the home to a considerably greater one-horned rhinoceros population.

 - March to September (March to June 14 and September 16 to 30)

-- October to February.
+- October to February

-Remains closed from June 15 to September 15 every year due to the monsoon.
+The park remains closed from June 15 to September 15 every year due to the monsoon.

 No safaris or watchtower visits on Thursdays.

-Entry Fees and Additional Charges
+Information on Entry Fees and Additional Charges

 Vehicle charge for the tower selected

-Vehicle entry fee
+Vehicle entry fee and camera fee

 1. Jatra Prasad and Rhino Point